 ABOUT THE PRIZE

-The Jessie Alpaugh Senior Prize in Disability Studies, awarded annually, was established to recognize graduating seniors who are enrolled in the UCLA Disability Studies minor and have developed an outstanding capstone project that contributes to emerging scholarship in the field and also captures their intellectual passion.
+The Jessie Alpaugh Senior Prize in Disability Studies, awarded annually, was established to recognize graduating seniors who are enrolled in the UCLA Disability Studies major or minor, and have developed an outstanding capstone project that contributes to emerging scholarship in the field and also captures their intellectual passion.

 ABOUT JESSIE CHARLOTTE BLACKMAR ALPAUGH